FREQUENTLY ASKED QUESTIONS

 MINERALS / PROBIOTICS / VITAMINS

 Our birds are regularly given probiotics in their feed, vitamins, and minerals.
 They also get some organic sea kelp, meal worms, and black soldier flies.
-They welcome table scraps!
+They welcome table scraps

 DEWORMING